-Children’s Mental Health Awareness Week is taking place from 1st-5th February 2021.
-All students have watched a mental health assembly based on well being and managing stress.
+Children’s Mental Health Awareness Week took place from 1st-5th February 2021.
+All students watched a mental health assembly based on well being and managing stress.
 You can view this assembly below.

 Please see below some useful links and documents designed to help you during the pandemic and beyond.

-The Young Minds website – provides online information on COVID-19 and mental health support to children and young people.
+The Young Minds website provides online information on mental health support to children and young people.

-The Let’s Talk Loneliness campaign – the website provides a whole host of resources and information for those feeling lonely, including blogs and podcasts from those who have experienced loneliness.
+The Let’s Talk Loneliness campaign website provides a whole host of resources and information for those feeling lonely, including blogs and podcasts from those who have experienced loneliness.

 At Ormiston Denes Academy, we strive to ensure all students are supported so that they are able to achieve their full potential.
 At our disposal, we have a highly experienced and effective pastoral team, with a broad range of specialist knowledge and understanding.
 This student-centered integrated team includes: